Share Dilution: Complete Guide

 To overcome this, some companies work on repurchasing some of the shares back, retiring them and thereby reducing the share count.
 This is good for shareholders usually as it boosts the proportional claim of remaining shares.
 But if the shares are overvalued when they are bought back, the company is actually destroying some value since the money could have been used somewhere else.

 This is why it is important to keep an eye on the company’s shares count.
 Rapidly rising share counts would make it hard for earning per share to grow along with the new income as the earning will be spread over more shares.
 And shrinking share counts, while often a good thing, can be a result of buying back overvalued stock or can mask slow growth if they’re boosting EPS without investors’ noticing.
+Selling assets or issuing bonds is a confident way for a company to raise capital without diluting equity.
 In short, share counts matter when you want to worry about the share dilution.

 Diluted Earning’s Per Share